 When it comes to riding the bus, there are all sorts of hourly/daily/weekly passes available.
 In our case, since we were only planning on riding the bus once, we thought we'd buy a regular ticket as we got on board.
 The fare should have been about $2, but when the driver realized we were from out of town, he gave us a free daily pass :o) Bus routes usually run in straight enough lines but the quickest way to figure out which bus to take is to use the trip planner available on the TriMet Website.

 TriMet (Tri-County Transportation District) operates the city bus services and light rail trains in the Portland area.
-The light rail trains (essentially modern tram to the rest of the world) are called MAX, and Portland Streetcar is a street running only version that is smaller in size and slower in speed.
+The light rail trains (essentially modern tram to the world outside the USA and Canada) are called MAX, and Portland Streetcar (a more traditional tram) is a street running only version that is smaller in size and slower in speed.

-The primary MAX route runs east-west through the metropolitan area, with two branches extending north to the Portland Airport and the Portland Exposition Center.
+The primary MAX route runs east-west through the metropolitan area, with two branches extending north to the Portland Airport and the other two the Portland Exposition Center along Interstate Avenue.
 One branch runs south to a suburban shopping mall called Clackamas Town Center, connecting a number of east side bus routes as well.
 In downtown the routes split so that routes going west to Beaverton and Hillsboro (the red and blue lines) go through downtown on Yamhill and Morrison.
-Yellow line (trains going north) and blue line (trains going to Clackamas Town Center) go north and south through downtown on 5th and 6th Avenues.
+Yellow line (trains going north) and green line (trains going to Clackamas Town Center) go north and south through downtown on 5th and 6th Avenues.